HOME—US Scouting—Boy Scouts of America

 (also known as 'LDS' or 'Mormon' church)

 - The LDS church officially adopted the programs of the BSA as the church's youth program for its boys in 1913.
 While many churches support and sponsor BSA units, the LDS involvement was unique.
 It meant that every LDS ward (church) had BSA units with leaders appointed by the bishop (leader of the ward), and that most LDS boys went through Cub Scouts, Boy Scouts, and one of the high-school-aged BSA programs.
-Ultimately over 20% of all BSA youth belonged to the LDS church.
+Ultimately over 20% of all BSA youth belonged to LDS-sponsored units.

 - Around 2016, the LDS church decided to create its own youth program for its boys.
 As a result all church wards ceased sponsoring Sea Scout ships and Venturing crews effective 31 December 2017, and ceased sponsoring Cub Scout packs and Boy Scout troops effective 31 December 2019.
 Although LDS youth may still join 'regular' BSA units, this number will likely be a small fraction of the number formerly involved in the BSA.